theislab/mouse_cross-condition_pancreatic_islet_atlas/reproducibility/README.md

   - 12.2: Comparison of postnatal and embryonic markers (data_exploration/atlas/12-2*)
 - 13: Embedding localisation of endocrine embryonic and postnatal cells.
 Analysis of why embryonic delta cells are mapping to the postnatal region of the integrated embedding. (data_exploration/atlas/13*)
 - 14: DE in T1D and T2D in endocrine cell types (data_exploration/atlas/14*)
+- 27: Unintegrated embedding for comparison to the integrated atlas (data_exploration/atlas/27*)

 Beta cell specific analyses of integrated data:
 - 15: Gene information for prioritisation of genes during beta cell analyses interpretation